You are here

 - All disclosure requirements related to the Act are met

-The Compliance Team operates province-wide across B.C. and includes staff at the HPO office in Burnaby as well as field investigators based in regional offices in Victoria, Penticton and Prince George.
-Find a Compliance Investigator in your region.
+The Compliance Team operates province-wide across B.C. and includes staff at the HPO office in Burnaby as well as a field investigator based in our regional office in Prince George.

 Our primary goal is to achieve voluntary compliance with the Act’s requirements through education and awareness.
 This includes: